 Long Beach Superior Courthouse

-Greg also explained that he thought the court would appreciate the 30 month program, but not allow the client to use it to, on his own, modify the terms of the plea bargain to a “30-30” plea bargain (30 days county jail, 30 month program), as is common in most third-time DUI’s.
-This was especially true in the client’s case, as he had a total of five DUI convictions, three of which were within the ten year period.
+Greg also explained that he thought the judge would appreciate the 30 month program, but not allow the client to use it to, on his own, modify the terms of the plea bargain to a “30-30” plea bargain (30 days county jail, 30 month program), as is common in most third-time DUI’s, but not all.
+This was especially true in the client’s case, as he had a total of five DUI convictions, three of which were within the ten-year period.

-Nevertheless, Greg promised he would negotiate with the Long Beach City Prosecutor assigned to the case to see if he would stipulate to a modification of probation to the “30-30” terms and thereafter agree to a small punishment for the six year bench warrant because, after all, once the terms of probation were modified, the client had fulfilled the terms of probation.
+Nevertheless, Greg promised he would negotiate with the Long Beach City Prosecutor assigned to the case to see if he would stipulate to a modification of probation to the “30-30” terms and thereafter agree to a small punishment for the six year bench warrant because, after all, once the terms of probation were modified, the client would have in fact fulfilled the terms of probation.

 On the day the bench warrant was to be addressed, Greg and the client were quite nervous.
 The client faced a possible 180 days in county jail and the bailiff might remand him immediately.
 The client had notified his friends and employer of the situation in advance, instructing them to get his mail and tend to his car and apartment.

-The Long Beach Superior Court judge was in a good mood and also agreed to modify the terms of probation to the “30-30” to “fit” what the client had already completed.
+The Long Beach Superior Court judge was in a good mood and, while surprised by the client’s audacity to independently modify his probation and then ask permission later, also agreed to modify the terms of probation to the “30-30” to “fit” what the client had already completed.
 She then made such a “fit” contingent upon the client serving 30 days in county jail.
 Our client agreed.

 Our client then chose the St. Patrick’s Day weekend to begin his county jail term.
 He served three days to fulfill his thirty days of county jail.
 Upon serving his three days, his probation ended.

 For more information about the issues in this case summary, click on the following articles: